WLOGSolutions/RSuite/docs/rsuite_installation.md

 # Basic installation

-You can simply install RSuite from WLOG S3 repository executing following command in your R environment:
+You can simply install RSuite from WLOG S3 repository executing the following command in your R environment:

 ```bash
 > install.packages('RSuite', repo = c(options('repos'), 'http://wlog-rsuite.s3.amazonaws.com'))
 ```

-It will install latest released version of RSuite in first folder mentioned in .libPaths().
+It will install the latest released version of RSuite in the first folder mentioned in .libPaths().

 The complicated parameter repo instructs install.packages to use beside standard repositories